MSc Applied NeuropsychologyFind a programme

-The taught content of the MSc is identical to the taught content we provide when training clinical psychologists pursuing entry to the Special Register of Clinical Neuropsychologists.
-The course therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practices and issues.
+The taught content of the MSc is identical to the taught content we provide when training clinical psychologists to specialise in neuropsychology.
+The programme therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practice and issues.
 You will learn about a range of neuropsychological disorders and pathologies, as well as focusing on principles of assessment, treatment and rehabilitation.

-Around 80 per cent of our taught content is delivered by clinicians from the National Health Service, and you will also receive regular, structured tutorials with clinicians that allow you to discuss different aspects of clinical practice and gain insight into patient pathways and evidence-based formulation.
-The course will deepen your knowledge and experience of clinical neuropsychology and help prepare you for professional positions (eg assistant psychologist) or further clinical training (eg Doctorate in Clinical Psychology).
+Around 80 per cent of our taught content is delivered by practising clinicians, and you will also receive regular, structured tutorials with clinicians that allow you to discuss different aspects of clinical practice and gain insight into patient pathways and evidence-based formulation.
+The programme will deepen your knowledge and experience of clinical neuropsychology and help prepare you for a range of different career options.
+This programme is suitable for those looking to pursue a research career, professional positions (eg assistant psychologist) or further clinical training (eg Doctorate in Clinical Psychology).

 You will have the opportunity to undertake independent research through your dissertation.
 There are some opportunities to conduct your research project with clinicians working in the NHS.

 Fees for 2021/22

 We charge an annual tuition fee.
 Fees for 2021/22 are as follows:

 - Channel Islands/Isle of Man: full-time